 \section{Transition Between Different Numbers of Jets}

 When $\delta$ is increased further beyond the bistable interval discussed above, the number of jets emerging from the inverse cascade increases.
-Figure~\ref{fig:2jets_4jets}(a) shows a space-time plot of the stream function averaged in the $y$ direction $\langle \psi\rangle_y$, with the $x$-coordinate on the vertical axis and time in viscous units on the horizontal axis, from a run at $\delta\approx 2.49$, $Re=995$, $\Lambda=0.53$ with resolution $160\times 64$.
-A spontaneous transition from a state with two pairs of jets to a state with a single pair of jets is observed around $\widetilde{t}\approx 350$.
-Since the length scale of the single pair of jets is twice as long as in the two-pair state, its amplitude is significantly larger owing to reduced viscous dissipation, an effect seen in Fig.~\ref{fig:2jets_4jets}(b) as a drastic (approximately fourfold) increase in kinetic energy during the transition. \avk{A similar coarsening-type evolution from two pairs of jets to a single pair of jets was observed in rapidly rotating convection in anisotropic domain \cite{guervilly2017jets}.} We highlight that, owing to the large energy gap between these two states, the transition between different numbers of jets shown in Fig.~\ref{fig:2jets_4jets} is exceedingly rare in the present set-up and we were therefore unable to characterize it statistically.
+Figure~\ref{fig:2jets_4jets}(a) shows a space-time plot of the stream function averaged in the $y$ direction $\langle \psi\rangle_y$, with the $x$ coordinate on the vertical axis and time in viscous units on the horizontal axis, from a run at $\delta\approx 3.1$, $\tell=0.53$, low Reynolds number $\R=55$, with a spatial resolution of $128\times 64$ grid points.
+A spontaneous transition from a state with two pairs of jets to a state with a single pair of jets is initiated around $\widetilde{t}\lesssim 30 $.
+Since the length scale doubles during the transition from two pairs of jets to a single pair of jets, the flow amplitude is significantly increased owing to reduced viscous dissipation, an effect seen in Fig.~\ref{fig:2jets_4jets}(b) as a drastic (close to fourfold) increase in kinetic energy during the transition. \avk{A similar coarsening-type evolution from two pairs of jets to a single pair of jets was observed in rapidly rotating convection in an anisotropic domain \cite{guervilly2017jets}.}

 {We also underline that a single pair of jets at $\delta >1$ corresponds to a build-up of energy at the largest available scale, also known as the gravest mode, which is in line with the expectation of standard theory \cite{smith1993bose}.
-However, when several pairs of jets are present in the system, the inverse cascade is arrested at a scale comparable to the short side length ($L_y$ for $\delta>1$).
-The same phenomenology was observed in turbulent rotating convection \cite{julien2018impact,guervilly2017jets}, but there is so far no explanation of this observed arrest of the inverse cascade at scales comparable to the short side length}. {Moreover, jets aligned with the short side of the domain also form in fixed-flux Rayleigh-B\'enard convection in a doubly periodic domain, where the secondary instability of an elevator mode generating a horizontal jet requires a small enough horizontal domain \citep{liu2023fixed}. }
+However, when several pairs of jets are present in the system, the inverse cascade is arrested at a scale comparable to (but somewhat larger than) the short side length ($L_y$ for $\delta>1$).
+The same phenomenology was observed in turbulent rotating convection \cite{julien2018impact,guervilly2017jets}, but there is so far no detailed explanation of this observed arrest of the inverse cascade at scales comparable to the short side length}. {Moreover, jets aligned with the short side of the domain also form in fixed-flux Rayleigh-B\'enard convection in a doubly periodic domain, where the secondary instability of an elevator mode generating a horizontal jet requires a small enough horizontal extent \citep{liu2023fixed}. }